 Our investment objective is to provide our stockholders with both current income and capital appreciation through primarily debt investments and, to a lesser extent, equity investments.
 Following this offering, we intend to continue to pursue an investment strategy focused primarily on investments in middle-market companies in the United States.
-We use the term "middle-market" to refer to companies which may exhibit one or more of the following characteristics: number of employees between 150 and 2,000; revenues between \$50 million and \$300 million; EBITDA between \$5 million and \$500 million; generally, private companies owned by private equity firms or owners/operators; and enterprise value between \$25 million and \$500 million.
+We use the term "middle-market" to refer to companies which may exhibit one or more of the following characteristics: number of employees between 150 and 2,000; revenues between \$50 million and \$300 million; EBITDA between \$5 million and \$50 million; generally, private companies owned by private equity firms or owners/operators; and enterprise value between \$25 million and \$500 million.
 For additional information about how we define the middle-market, see "The Company-Investment Criteria/Guidelines."

-As of September 28, 2010, immediately prior to the closing of the OFS Capital WM Transaction and the 2010 Distribution, our investment portfolio consisted of outstanding loans of approximately \$171.4 million in aggregate principal amount, of which 84.0% were senior secured loans.
+As of December 31, 2011, including investments held by OFS Capital WM and the SBIC entity, our investment portfolio consisted of outstanding loans of approximately \$231.8 million in aggregate principal amount, of which 97.9% were senior secured loans.
 Although we will continue to focus on investments in senior secured loans, we also intend to expand into additional asset classes in which OFS Advisor's investment professionals have expertise, including investments in unitranche, second-lien and mezzanine loans and, to a lesser extent, warrants and other minority equity securities.
 More information on each of these asset classes can be found at "-Structure of Investments."
-Initially, we expect that our senior loan investments will be principally made through on-balance sheet or off-balance sheet special purpose vehicles, while our unitranche, second lien and mezzanine-loans will be made by us directly or through our proposed SBIC subsidiary.
+Initially, we expect that our senior loan investments will be principally made through on-balance sheet special purpose vehicles, while our unitranche, second lien and mezzanine-loans will be made by us directly or through the SBIC entity.
 We expect our investments in the equity securities of these companies, such as warrants, preferred stock, common stock and other equity interests, will principally be made in conjunction with our debt investments, although we currently anticipate that no more than 5% of our portfolio will consist of equity investments in middle-market companies that do not pay a regular dividend.
 Generally, we do not expect to make investments in companies or securities that OFS Advisor determines to be distressed investments (such as discounted debt instruments that have either experienced a default or have a significant potential for default), other than follow-on investments in portfolio companies of ours.